August 12-13, 2021

-The NEW ASNR Comprehensive Neuroradiology Course is a three-day intensive, image-rich review of neuroradiology taught by award-winning educators and provides a high-yield practical course covering the essentials of neuroradiology practice including adult brain imaging, head and neck imaging, spine imaging, pediatric neuroradiology, and advanced imaging techniques in neuroradiology.
+The NEW ASNR Comprehensive Neuroradiology Course is a two-day intensive, image-rich review of neuroradiology taught by award-winning educators.
+This high-yield, practical course covers the essentials of neuroradiology practice, including adult brain imaging, head and neck imaging, spine imaging, pediatric neuroradiology, and advanced imaging techniques in neuroradiology.

 The American Society of Neuroradiology is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.